Noorts/Toggler/README.md

 (<code>Ctrl+Shift+X</code> on Windows or <code>Cmd+Shift+X</code> on MacOS) to toggle the word/symbol to the next toggle defined in the configuration file.
 The toggle action can also be found as <code>Toggle Word/Symbol</code> in the <code>Edit</code> menu.

+## Configuration
+Configure the toggles from <code>Settings/Preferences -> Tools -> Toggler</code>.
+Default toggles have been added to provide functionality right out of the gate.
+Toggles can be added and removed by modifying the JSON and applying the changes.
+The Import, Export and Reset to Defaults buttons have been added for convenience.

 ## Installation
 There are four ways to install Toggler: